shivammehta25/Matcha-TTS/README.md

 - Sounds highly natural
 - Is very fast to synthesise from

-Please check out the audio examples below and [read our arXiv preprint][arxiv_link] for more details.
+Please check out the audio examples below and [read our arXiv preprint for more details][arxiv_link].
 Code and pre-trained models will be made available shortly after the ICASSP deadline.

 [shivam_profile]: https://www.kth.se/profile/smehta